rogercuddy/modulinos/chicken/README.md

-# scriptedmain/chicken
+# modulinos/chicken

-A modulino in Chicken
+A modulino in Chicken Scheme

 # EXAMPLES

 ## Dotslashed

 ```
-$ ./scriptedmain.scm
+$ ./modulino.scm
 Main: The meaning of life is 42

 $ ./test.scm